pabumake/omarchy-openvpn-vpn-toggle/README.md

 This will:
 - Automatically detect one-liner mode
-- Download the repository to /tmp
 - Run the full installation with interactive prompts
 - Clean up temporary files when done
-- Ask for sudoers configuration (optional passwordless toggling)
+- Ask for sudoers configuration (optional passwordless toggling)eractive prompts
+- Clean up temporary files when done

 **Note:** You'll need OpenVPN configuration files (.ovpn) and credentials before the VPN toggle will work (see step 2 below).